-4.5 DEBUGGER\SCL\PROCEDURE\COMMANDS
+4.5 DEBUGGER SCL PROCEDURE COMMANDS

-A procedure is a set of CCDBG commands established as a debugger SCL procedure.
+debugger SCL procedure.
 Once initiated, the commands in a procedure execute automatically.

 Any CCDBG command may be used in a procedure.
 Most of the following commands, however, are particularly designed for use in a procedure.